Earn 1 hour of continuing education by joining OT Potential after taking this course.

 Dr. Adam Cisroe Pearson is a St. Louis native, raised in a family of educators.
 He grew up in Normandy, near Ferguson, where the 2014 uprising after the murder of Mike Brown led him to clarify his occupational therapy lens towards broader principles of housing equity and parity.

 Dr. Pearson then returned to PPCS as the chief operating officer, where he presently oversees the organization’s seven programs and programmatic staff, strategic planning initiatives, and facilities.
-He is hoping to channel this work into targeted advocacy for local and national policies that advance affordable housing for everyone who wants it.
 Outside of his primary day job, Dr. Pearson is an instructor with the Program in Occupational Therapy at Washington University in St. Louis School of Medicine.
 He is also a member of the Coalition of Occupational Therapy Advocates.
 He joined early on as the interprofessional coordinator, always interested in working to improve coordination between OTs who are doing the vital justice, equity, diversity, and inclusion work.
-Dr. Pearson is married to a rockstar of a wife, Courtney; and has two children that keep him young, honest, humble, fulfilled, and ultimately exhausted.
+Read full bio.

 This course was designed to meet your continuing education requirements